zookz/cordova-plugin-health/README.md

 Quirks of requestAuthorization()

-- In Android, it will try to get authorisation from the Google Fit APIs.
+- In Android, it will try to get authorization from the Google Fit APIs.
 It is necessary that the app's package name and the signing key are registered in the Google API console (see [here](https://developers.google.com/fit/android/get-api-key)).
 - In Android, be aware that if the activity is destroyed (e.g. after a rotation) or is put in background, the connection to Google Fit may be lost without any callback.
-Going through the autorisation will ensure that the app is connected again.
+Going through the autorization will ensure that the app is connected again.
 - In Android 6 and over, this function will also ask for some dynamic permissions if needed (e.g. in the case of "distance", it will need access to ACCESS_FINE_LOCATION).

 ### query()